 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

 Make sure you hire a licensed solar installer.
-This help guarantee that the work is done correctly using current best installation practices.
+This helps ensure that the work is done correctly using current best installation practices.
 There are five distinct classifications of solar contracting licenses in California: boilers, PV electrical, HVAC, thermal, and pool heating.
 To earn licensure, an installer must complete a highly comprehensive educational series, gain four years of experience as an apprentice or journeyman, and pass written exams.

 Solar energy can help reduce your energy expenses over time.
 Be sure to weigh these aspects when judging the cost and value of solar panels.